cupybara/java-langchains/README.md

 	System.getenv("OPENAI_API_KEY")
 );

-String result = chain.run(Collections.singletonMap("name", "Manuel")); // outputs something like: "Hello Manuel, how are you"
+String result = chain.run(Collections.singletonMap("name", "Manuel"));
+// the above outputs something like: "Hello Manuel, how are you"
 ```

 ##### Azure Completions